-Please submit a one page essay (not to exceed 300 words) on the positive effects baseball has had on you.
-Please submit the essay in Word format to email@example.com or firstname.lastname@example.org
+Players, please submit a one page essay (not to exceed 300 words) on the positive effects education and baseball has had on you.
+Please submit the essay in Word or PDF format to firstname.lastname@example.org or email@example.com

 About Jeff Wilson

 Jeff’s love of sports started at a young age with playing baseball, basketball and hockey.
 Jeff started playing baseball in the streets and school yards in Chicago.
 Jeff first joined organized baseball in a Pee Wee League at Shabbona Park.
 Upon moving to Rosemont, Jeff joined the Devon-Higgins Little League and the Park Ridge Little League.
 His passion for baseball continued into adulthood, where he played both 12 and 16 inch softball in various leagues and tournaments.
 One of the tournaments that Jeff enjoyed routinely taking part in was a police and fire tournament that benefited local charities, along with the Special Olympics and the Illinois Burn Camp.
 Although a fierce competitor, Jeff believed sportsmanship was the most important part of the game.

 Jeff was devoted to his wife Cindy and their sons Patrick Nicholas Cole and Brody.
 They were the center of his life.
 He was always involved with his sons as they played baseball or other sports.
 In 2011 Jeff, along with Mark Civitella formed the Leyden Eagles 9U Travel Baseball Team.
 Jeff’s vision for the team was to focus on the children and create an environment where they could have fun and learn the game.
 The team later became the Park Ridge Junior Hawks.